Hotel Kalifornia

 Hotel Kalifornia is the eighth studio album by American rap rock band Hollywood Undead.
 It was released on August 12, 2022 through Dove & Grenade Media and BMG.
 The album was produced by No Love for the Middle Child.

 Background and promotion

 On September 5, 2021, the band announced that they were working on new music for their upcoming eighth studio album.
 On February 25, 2022, a few months after the announcement, the band released the first single "Chaos".
 On April 20, the band unveiled second single "Wild in These Streets" and its corresponding music video.

 On June 8, the band released the third single "City of the Dead".
 At the same time, they officially announced the album itself while also revealed the album cover, the track list and release date.
 On July 8, one month before the album release, the band unveiled the fourth single "Trap God".
 On March 1, 2023, the band released the fifth single "Evil" while also announcing the deluxe edition of the album which is set for release on April 28.
+On March 29, the band premiered the sixth single "Salvation".
+On April 25, the band published the seventh single "House of Mirrors" featuring Jelly Roll along with a music video.